jenyss/DataFrameWorkerAgent/README.md

 ## Agent Workflow

-1. **Input Node:** Converts free-text user input into a DataFrame query using an LLM.
+1. **Input Node:** Converts free-text user input into a Pandas query using an LLM.

    - **Input:** `"task"`
    - **Output:** `"query"`